-▼ Picture book that promotes speech
+Picture book that promotes speech

-A web-based picture book was created so that the grandparent can read it to the child in the course of the dialogue.
+A web-based picture book was created so that the grandparent could read it to the child in the course of the dialogue.
 The contents were incorporated in such a way as to encourage speech, similar to regular picture books.
-"Mr. Froggy," the central character, appears and asks questions.
-The grandparent reads out "Mr. Froggy's" question from the picture book, the child answers the question and then they proceed to the next page.
-As "Mr. Froggy's" comments include familiar things such as sports festival and fights with friends, the conversation would lead to the child reporting the day-to-day activities at kindergarten, etc. to the grandparent.
+In this picture book, the hero was a frog which my son had interest in at that time in kindergarten.
+And the central character, "Mr. Froggy" asks some questions.
+The grandparent reads out "Mr. Froggy's" question from the picture book; the child answers the question and then they proceed to the next page.
+As "Mr. Froggy's" comments include familiar things such as sports festivals and fights with friends, the conversation would lead to the child reporting the day-to-day activities at kindergarten, and so on to the grandparent.

-▼ Reporting on day-to-day activities
+Reporting on day-to-day activities

-The communication format is one where the day-to-day happenings themselves are recorded as materials and the child makes the report based on those records.
+The communication format is one in which day-to-day happenings themselves are recorded as materials and the child makes a report based on those records.

-This time, the growth of a cherry tomato seedling planted in early summer was recorded regularly with camera and the pictures were posted on the web page(Figure 3).
-The child would make a report to the grandparent by showing that data and the dialogue progresses based on the topic of the growing cherry tomato plant.
-The periodic reporting of growth is expected to lead to communication that is linked to real-life situations including time-line.
+This time, I choose the growth chronicle of cherry tomato, because cherry tomato is often included in children's lunch boxes and I thought it would be attractive for my son.
+The growth of a cherry tomato seedling planted in early summer was recorded regularly with camera and the pictures were posted on the web page (Figure 3).
+The child was expected to make a report to the grandparent by showing that data and the dialogue to progress based on the topic of growing a cherry tomato plant.
+The periodic reporting of growth was expected to lead to communication that is linked to real-life situations including time-line.